mikedino/GlobalNavigation/README.md

-# OBO Enterprise Navigation
+# Enterprise Navigation (Hamburger Menu)

 ## Summary

 Application Extension that provides a global navigation as a hamburger menu which has an accordion and search function.
 Items are data-driven from an SP List defined in the Strings.

-Creates a fixed footer with a logo, center links and support link on the right.
+Also creates a fixed footer with a logo, center links and support link on the right.
 This data is also data-driven.

 [pictures forthcoming...]